Well over a year since COVID-19 heavily disrupted our lives, we are slowly seeing a return to something more like a pre-COVID world.

 Below is an example of a well-designed homepage from UNE’s Chinese website.
 The information is succinct, making it easy for users to navigate the page, and there are lots of images that draw the user’s eye.

 You can also see how seamlessly the homepage design adapts to other devices like tablets and mobile phones.
-Mobile responsiveness is very important in China, as most internet users are on mobile devices.
+Given most Chinese users are on mobile devices, mobile responsiveness is very important in China.

 Following on from the previous suggestion, rather than trying to squeeze lots of information onto the homepage, it is better to add second- and third-level pages to enrich the content.